 The Garmin Edge 1030 sports an extended out-front mount.

-- Cons: Bulky, potential to be slow if loaded with features, expensive
+- Potential to be slow if loaded with features

 Buyer’s Guide: How to Choose a Bike Computer

 There are a plethora of bike computers to accommodate every type of riding.